jaspector

 The schedule lists zoning permits for decks/porches/signs/farm buildings; any other new building, detached building over 200 sq. ft., or lean-to needs the “other construction” permit, plus stormwater or soil erosion permits for acreage-based projects

-Typical processing time is The fee schedule ties some permit categories (e.g., subdivisions) to a multi-inspection plan with an initial block of up to 10 inspections; no firm calendar time is published.
+Building permit processing times in unincorporated Barry County, MO typically run The fee schedule ties some permit categories (e.g., subdivisions) to a multi-inspection plan with an initial block of up to 10 inspections; no firm calendar time is published.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Barry County, MO.
 The following work is generally exempt: No public exempt-work list is published in the fee schedule; inquiries must go through Barry County Planning (marked as “thin public info”).
+When in doubt, confirm with the local building department before starting work.